maptiler/maptiler-sdk-js/readme.md

 By default, the map will be initialized with the style [streets-v2](https://www.maptiler.com/maps/#style=streets-v2).

-Depending on the framework and environment your are using for your application, you will have to also include the CSS file.
+Depending on the framework and environment you are using for your application, you will have to also include the CSS file.

 For example, with a [NextJS](https://nextjs.org/) app, this can take place at the top of the file `_app.ts/js`:
 ```ts